-Everyday we live our life in constant motion, and with that motion, there will always be a flow or some kind of change that follows.
-Some changes we welcome open heartedly, while others we might find ourselves pushing aside to avoid them.
+Every day we live our lives in constant motion, and with that motion, there will always be a flow or some kind of change that follows.
+Some changes we welcome wholeheartedly, while others we might find ourselves pushing aside to avoid them.

 We often associate our age as a timeline for our goals.

 I want to move to the city by 25.
 I want to have a successful business by 30.
 I want to own a house by 35.
-I want to have traveled to 20 countries by 40…
+I want to have kids by 40.

 It’s when our goals aren’t met that the instant feeling of failure comes trickling in.
-The essence of time is not to be used as a set goal, but instead a guideline.
+The essence of time is not to be used as a set goal but instead as a guideline.

-Life happens all the time and at a different pace than everyone around you.
-There’s a huge difference between getting distracted with life’s curve balls and letting those moments define you versus becoming aware of them, and finding an alternative route.
+Life happens simultaneously and at a different pace than everyone around you.
+There’s a huge difference between getting distracted by life’s curve balls and letting those moments define you versus becoming aware of them and finding an alternative route.

-At the end, time shouldn’t be the essence of what to accomplish by when, but instead a guideline to show us if we’re on track and if that bucket list is still in alignment to you.
+Still think it’s too late?
+In the end, time shouldn’t be the essence of what to accomplish by when, but instead a guideline to show us if we’re on track and if that bucket list is still in alignment with you.

-How often do we say, “I don’t have enough money” versus “I have more than enough money?”
-The phrase “I don’t have enough money” is so common and easily integrated in our daily conversations that we don’t notice the negative effect it has in return.
-It’s time to change that money script, also known as money blocks.
+How often do we say, “I don’t have enough money,” versus “I have more than enough money.”
+The phrase “I don’t have enough money” is so common and easily integrated into our daily conversations that we don’t notice the negative effect it has in return.

-The relationship and conversations we have with money is actually more impactful on our being than we think, and having a positive mindset about it is key to living the life you truly desire.
+The relationship and conversations we have with money are actually more impactful on our being than we think.
+A scarcity mindset affects our goal-making, especially when we compare what we have to what seems more abundant.
+Having a positive mindset is key to living the life you truly desire.

-We often let money dictate the way we live our lives, and over time, the yearning and hunger to change our lives becomes more prominent – if not urgent.
+We often let money dictate the way we live our lives, and over time, the yearning and hunger to change our lives become more prominent – if not urgent.

 An abundance mindset means to focus on what you have now instead of what you don’t have.
-By focusing your energy on being grateful for the opportunities money can already provide you – including the smartphone or computer which you are currently reading this article – it already changes the conversation you have with it.
+Focusing your energy on being grateful for the opportunities money can already provide you – including the smartphone or computer you are currently using to read this article – is already changing the conversation you.

 - Are you saying yes to everything and taking on other people’s projects more than your own?